 How to prepare to make this retreat

 As you ponder whether to make the retreat, we encourage you to look at your calendar and consider where you will carve out one hour to pray each day.
-Then look at your calendar and block out the 60 minutes each day after February 11.
+Then look at your calendar and block out the 60 minutes each day after February 14th.

 All our spiritual directors are volunteers and will reserve this six weeks of retreat for you.
 We ask you to be faithful to your time commitment of praying daily and meeting with your spiritual director once a week.
 The registration form will ask you to identify the online platforms which you are comfortable using and the times when you can meet in person or online with a spiritual director.